David Bowen BSc Hons

 Autumn 2013 - Autumn 2014

-Operating the TM1 on Cloud offering which of course includes monitoring, troubleshooting and adapting to customer requirements.
+Operated the TM1 on Cloud offering which of course included monitoring, troubleshooting and adapting to customer requirements.

 Summer 2013